lizardfs/documentation/source/adminguide/basic_configuration.rst

 =================================

 .. note:: Due to its speed and stability we recommend the XFS or ZFS
-          filesystems on production servers.
-XFS was developed for Silicon Graphics, and is a mature and stable filesystem.
+          file systems on production servers.
+XFS was developed for Silicon Graphics, and is a mature and stable file system.
 ZFS was developed by SUN Microsystems and is used for heavy duty storage by Systems from numerous Storage System Vendors.